1988000/my-first-trial-repo/README.md

 # my-first-trial-repo

 Welcome to my first trial repository!
-This repo is for learning how to use GitHub.
+This repo is for learning how to use GitHub
-You can add more details about your project here.

 ## Getting Started